fredtux/TriageAI/README.md

 - **webapp** for the Nginx server that serves a static page with the widget

 ### Start.sh
-Can be used with the _cleanup_ parameter to clean old models.
+Can be used with the _cleanup_ parameter to remove old models.
 It will train Rasa if no models are found, then it will run docker-compose for the _docker-compose.yml_ file.

 ### Test.sh
 Executes docker-compose for the _docker-compose.test.yml_ file that contains 2 containers: